 Consumers – who are your customers – are addicted to their personal tech and tend to have high expectations.
 The moving company knew they’d have an advantage over the competition by adopting this technology, even though their service - the hauling of boxes and furniture on and off a truck - is arguably pretty much the same as everyone else’s.

-Outdated IT infographic
+Signs of Outdated IT Systems

 What Do Outdated IT Systems Look Like?